xfkoko/COMP.SE.140-Docker-compose/README.md

 # COMP.SE.140
 Repository for the COMP.SE.140 course's Ansible exercise.

+## document.pdf
+Has the answers to presented questions and outputs

 ## Folders
 ### nodes
 Contains the Dockerfile to boot up the nodes.